pharaox/carnalitas_x/README.md

 * *Liberator*: This character likes freeing, liberating, and ransoming slaves.
   * Minor prestige bonus and dread decay penalty
   * Can pay ransom for slaves of their own faith, even if they are not relatives
+  * Gets an imprisonment reason on vassals who decline to free their illegal slaves.
   * AI rulers more willing to free, liberate, and ransom and less willing to enslave, seize, buy, sell, and gift
 * *Slave Trader*: This character tries to make profit from buying and selling slaves.
   * Minor development growth bonus and stress gain penalty